Elisa (Enzyme-Linked ImmunoSorbent Assay)

 described above); so 2 cats will test positive in the 100

-tested cats, but only one will be true - thats an accuracy
+tested cats, but only one will be true - that's an

 However, if on the other hand, there are 14% infected